Azure/ALZ-Bicep/infra-as-code/bicep/CRML/customerUsageAttribution/README.md

 # Module: PID

 This module creates a blank deployment which will be called from other modules.
 The purpose of this deployment is to create a deployment name to be used for Azure [customer usage attribution](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution).
-To disable this, please see [How to disable the customer usage attribution]('../../../../docs/wiki/CustomerUsage.md')
+To disable this, please see [How to disable customer usage attribution]('../../../../docs/wiki/CustomerUsage.md')

 This module does not deploy any resources